BolisettySujith/J.A.R.V.I.S/README.md

 <p align="center"><img src="https://thumbs.gfycat.com/FreshAnyHanumanmonkey-size_restricted.gif" alt="JARVIS" width="75%"/></a></p>

-I have wrote a code which you can use JARVIS in the following ways :
+I have wrote code which you can use JARVIS in the following ways :

 - It can access your **mobile camera**
 - It can access your **web camera**